Geodels/paleoPhysiography/readme.md

 The second two notebooks assume that you have downloaded the physiographic dataset locally.
 In addition, to evaluate some of the physiographic variables against Phanerozoic Earth database additional files (`csv`) are provided in the `dataset` folder.
 These notebooks:

-1. `globalTrends`: extract several of the physiographic dataset variables and plot their trends and correlations over time.
+1. `globalTrends.ipynb`: extract several of the physiographic dataset variables and plot their trends and correlations over time.
-2. `wsFlux`: analyse river discharge and sediment flux for individual basins at global scale and over time.
+2. `wsFlux.ipynb`: analyse river discharge and sediment flux for individual basins at global scale and over time.

 ## Additional visualisation